wi7a1ian/csharp-cpu-lab/README.md

 #### Remember
 - Predictable access patterns are faster.
 Favor sequential access over random.
+- Large benefit is in hitting faster cache levels.
 - Usually smallest cache line is 64 bytes, consider structs no larger that this value in order to keep the data used for one computation close.
 - Keep the data used for heavy computations close (aka Access Locality), be it structs or arrays.
 Consder techniques like *tiling*.
 - Strided memory access - when iterating over arrays, consider small strides (steps of size of a cache line).
 The smaler the linear stride is, the better the performance is since the data can be prefetched.